srobo/website/_events/sr2023/soton-tech-day-february.md

 Please [let us know][tech-day-signup] by Friday 27th January 2023 if you'd like to attend.

+At the request of the venue:

+* any power tools must be PAT tested,
+* paint may not be used, and
+* soldering irons may not be used

 **Please bring your laptops!**

 ## Directions